MAX WEBER: THE THEORY OF SOCIAL AND ECONOMIC ORGANISATION

 A motive can have a complex structure of subjective meaning which for the actor as well as for the observer becomes the conduct in question.
 The term ‘adequacy on the level of meaning’ is applied to the subjective interpretation to arrive at a ‘typical’ complex of meaning.

 There are processes and uniformities which might not be understandable but they are important in sociological phenomena.
 They are considered as a different method which becomes conditions, stimuli etc.

-Action can be understood as subjectively different orientation of behaviour.
+Action can be understood as the subjectively different orientation of behaviour.
 An individual has certain cognitive levels oh thought process.
 In the case of the discipline of sociology and history, both can be exemplified as a complex set of action.
-The subjective interpretation of action has two important relations with the concepts attached firstly it is important to attach collective concepts with same terminology, for instance the word ‘state’, it can be used as a literal meaning which signifies the legal concept of state.
+The subjective interpretation of action has two important relations with the concepts attached firstly it is important to attach collective concepts with the same terminology, for instance, the word ‘state’, it can be used as a literal meaning which signifies the legal concept of state.
 Secondly, the subjective interpretation of action must take into account fundamentally important fact that when a concept has both legal understandings, the individuals also gather some prerequisite knowledge about the concept.
 Thirdly, there is a method in sociology that is called the organic method, where the actors try to understand social interaction by a withdrawal of the “whole” and acts accordingly.
 In the sociological analysis, two things can be said that is

 1) the conventional frame of reference is convenient for the practical illustration.